Alabama Notary Public Bond: A Comprehensive Guide

 Notaries must pay a commission fee of $10 when submitting their applications.

 How do Alabama Notaries Renew Their Commissions?

 Notaries must reapply for a new commission before their existing one expires, as there is no specific renewal process.
+Notaries must also ensure they renew their surety bond to avoid termination of their commission.
 All Alabama Notary Public Commissions are valid for four years from the date of issuance.

 What are the Insurance Requirements for Alabama Notaries?

 Alabama does not require notaries to purchase any form of liability insurance as a prerequisite to obtaining a commission.
-Notaries must purchase and maintain a $25,000 surety bond.
+However, notaries must purchase and maintain a $25,000 surety bond.

 How Do Alabama Notaries File Their Bonds?

 Notaries public should submit their completed bond forms, including the power of attorney, to the probate judge of the notary’s county of residence.

 The bond requires signatures from both the surety company that issues the bond and the notary.
 The surety company should include the following information on the bond form:

 - Legal name, county and address of the entity/individual(s) buying the bond